Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Experiments and Discussion

+The evaluation results presented in Table~\ref{tab:Models_Finetuned} demonstrate that among the contrastive pretraining strategies tested, SimCLR consistently yields the most favorable performance across all datasets when combined with augmentation and supervised fine-tuning (DTLS).
+For example, in the Derm7pt dataset, ResNet50(SimCLR)+Aug outperforms SimSiam and MoCo-v3 in nearly all configurations, particularly in 2W5S and 5W5S settings, where it achieves 80.58\% and 63.26\% accuracy, respectively.
+On ISIC2018, which has fewer classes and a more homogeneous modality, all contrastive methods perform comparably, but SimCLR still maintains a slight edge.
+These results suggest that SimCLR-based self-supervised pretraining provides a more transferable representation for downstream few-shot tasks, especially when followed by targeted fine-tuning with data augmentation.
+Overall, the choice of contrastive method can significantly affect performance, highlighting the importance of selecting an appropriate pretraining strategy for different dataset characteristics.

 Since the ISIC2018 dataset comprises dermoscopic data, the discriminative power of domain-specific features becomes more crucial.
 Hence, transfer learning-based DTL and DL models outperform FETL and FEL models.
-For instance, for MobileNetV2, the accuracy rates are 58.49\% for 2-Way 1-Shot with FETL and 64.83\% with DTL, and 68.82\% for 2-Way 10-Shot with FETL and 85.18\% with DTL (Table \ref{tab:ISIC2018_Result}).
+For instance, for MobileNetV2, the accuracy rates are 58.49\% for 2W1S with FETL and 64.83\% with DTL, and 68.82\% for 2W10S with FETL and 85.18\% with DTL (Table \ref{tab:Models_Finetuned}).
 Episodic learning-based methods tend to remain superficial in training.
-Additionally, in parallel with the SD-198 dataset, models tend to become more successful as the number of shots increases in ISIC2018 and Derm7p datasets.
-The MobileNetV2 and DenseNet121 models tend to yield complementary outcomes.
-DenseNet121, with its greater parameter count, is more susceptible to overfitting while training.
-Conversely, MobileNetV2, with its simpler architecture, is better suited for practical applications in this setting.

 In all three datasets we studied, transfer learning methods generally perform better than episodic few-shot training in learning distinct features, except in cases where there is only one example provided.
 This observation suggests that even though episodic few-shot training is a more intricate approach, it may not be as effective as transfer learning in most scenarios.
 The exception is when extremely limited data is available, which is when episodic few-shot training can be valuable.
 This finding is consistent with recent research (\cite{laenen2021episodes}) that questions the practicality of complex few-shot training methods.